uu-pes/lecture8_verification/Readme.md

-# 1DT106 Lecture 9: Verification
+# 1DT106 Lecture 8: Verification

-This repository holds the slides for the ninth lecture in 1DT106 Programming Embedded Systems at Uppsala University.
+This repository holds the slides for the 8th lecture in 1DT106 Programming Embedded Systems at Uppsala University, 2025 edition.

 ## Required software